 The RMC program is available to assist people who are TAA eligible, as well as unemployed or under employed.
+The development of this program was made possible through a federal grant.
 For more information contact the Retail Management program at 907-786-7609.
 The website for the Retail Management Certificate program is: http://www.uaa.alaska.edu/eagleriver/academics/retail-management-certificate/

 Did you know your TAA training benefits never expire?
 If you were laid off of a TAA certified company, you and haven’t taken advantage of training benefits, you may be able to take advantage of this great opportunity to upgrade your current skills or learn new ones.

 If you aren’t sure if you worked for a TAA certified company please click here to view a list of companies that were certified.
 If you can’t see the page or have questions, please contact Heidi Carlson, email@example.com or call (907) 465-1805.